Little Ice Age: South America

 Tree-ring data from Patagonia show cold episodes from 1270 and 1380 and from 1520 to 1670, during the events in the Northern Hemisphere.
 Eight sediment cores taken from Puyehue Lake have been interpreted as showing a humid period from 1470 to 1700, which the authors describe as a regional marker of the onset of the Little Ice Age.
 A 2009 paper details cooler and wetter conditions in southeastern South America between 1550 and 1800 by citing evidence obtained via several proxies and models. ^{18}O records from three Andean ice cores show a cool period from 1600 to 1800.

 Although it is only anecdotal evidence, the Antonio de Vea expedition entered San Rafael Lake in 1675 through Río Témpanos (Spanish for "Ice Floe River").
 The Spanish mentioned no ice floe but stated that the San Rafael Glacier did not reach far into the lagoon.
 In 1766, another expedition noticed that the glacier reached the lagoon and calved into large icebergs.
 Hans Steffen visited the area in 1898 and noticed that the glacier penetrated far into the lagoon.
 Such historical records indicate a general cooling in the area between 1675 and 1898: "The recognition of the LIA in northern Patagonia, through the use of documentary sources, provides important, independent evidence for the occurrence of this phenomenon in the region."
 As of 2001, the borders of the glacier had significantly retreated from those of 1675.

 It has been suggested that all glaciers of Gran Campo Nevado next to the Strait of Magellan reached their largest extent of the whole Holocene epoch during the Little Ice Age.

-It has been proposed that the Little Ice Age, locally lasting from the 17th to the 19th centuries, may have had a negative impact on the productivity of marine ecosystems and on the navigability of the Patagonian fjords and channels being thus detrimental to the sea-faring Kawésqar.
+It has been proposed that the Little Ice Age, locally lasting from the 17th to the 19th centuries, may have decreased the productivity of marine ecosystems and the navigability of the Patagonian fjords and channels, being thus detrimental to the sea-faring Kawésqar.